 - Unusual lumps in the abdomen or groin

-Pregnant women should be extremely careful not to handle any substances that contain male hormones.
-It is also important for pregnant women to check before taking any type of medicine or supplements such as DHEA.
+Pregnant women should not take any substances that contain male hormones.
+They should check with the provider before taking any type of medicine or supplements.

 Congenital defect - vagina, ovaries, uterus, and cervix; Birth defect - vagina, ovaries, uterus, and cervix; Developmental disorder of female reproductive tract

-Grinder NM, Cooper AR.
-Vulvovaginal and mullerian anomalies.
-In: Kliegman RM, Stanton BF, St Geme JW, Schor NF, eds.
+Grindler NM, Cooper AR.
+Vulvovaginal and müllerian anomalies.
+In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 554.